ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 #### `validateFieldSettings()`

-The type is asked to validate the settings (provided by the user) before the Public API stores those settings for the Field Type in a `FieldDefinition`.
+The type is asked to validate the settings (provided by the user) before the public PHP API stores those settings for the Field Type in a `FieldDefinition`.
 As a result, the Field Type must return if the given settings comply to the schema defined by `getSettingsSchema()`.

 #### `validateValidatorConfiguration()`